Careers360 Logo

 Email: feedback-upsc@gov.in

-IAS Exam 2025 - People Also Ask
+IAS Exam 2026 - People Also Ask

-Who is eligible for IAS exam 2025?
+Who is eligible for IAS exam 2026?

-As per the minimum eligibility to apply for the IAS exam, candidates should have graduated from a recognized university and should be at least 21 years of age and not more than 32 years of age.
+As per the minimum eligibility to apply for the IAS exam, candidates must have graduated from a recognized university and should be at least 21 years of age and not more than 32 years of age.

 What are the 3 exams of IAS?